Sunscreen? I hear it's killing the reefs, Is it "reef safe"? That is the question I hear when I mention sunscreen.

 In today's world, it's hard to discern what it "real/honest/truthful" so I'm happy to provide information and let you make your own decision.
 I also believe that common sense will rise to the top.

 If you are outdoors and NOT in the reef, use a sunscreen that works! and you like.
 If you are going to one of the two major reefs in North America (60% in Hawaii and 20% of the reefs in Florida), then use UV apparel or stay out if you truly want to save the reef.
 BUT, if you want to enjoy this magical environment, and don't want to get sunburned, use whatever zinc oxide or titanium dioxide product they will let you use but know that you are not "helping" the reefs.

 We care about humans and the planet so, BÜ sunscreen WORKS!
 Easy to apply, FEELS great on your skin, not cold, greasy, goopy, or sticky.
 Before any sunscreen formulation went in a bottle, we've considered the environment by using recyclable bottles, recyclable sprayers and producing our products using Solar Power, making it virtually carbon neutral.

-TO SAVE the reefs, stay out of them, stop global pollution, more importantly global warming at this pace, and let us all try to make better choices in our daily life, from water bottles to gasoline usage to suncare.
+TO SAVE the reefs, stay out of them, stop global pollution, more importantly global warming, and let us all try to make better choices in our daily life, from water bottles to gasoline usage to suncare.
 Always Be You!
 BÜ